BANQUET CATERING TIPS

 He suggests the following ways to wow banquet guests with world-class meals.

-Chef flambees meat on stove for banquet dish.
+Chef flambees meat on stove.

-Chef flambées meat on stove for banquet dish.
+Chef flambées meat on stove.

 Photo © Barb & Ron Kroll